 Step 6: With your stream created, a control panel will provide a preview window and tabs for stream settings, analytics, and stream health.

 The Stream Settings tab is open by default.
 Look directly under the label to find the stream key you need for OBS.
-Click Copy to send the 16-character string to the clipboard.
-You can also click the Reveal eyeball button to expose the string for 10 seconds and enter them manually in OBS.
+Click Copy to send the long string of characters to the clipboard.
+You can also click the Show Stream Key eyeball button to expose the string for 10 seconds and enter them manually in OBS.

 Whatever you do, keep this number secret.
 You don’t want anyone else to have it since they could stream on your account without your permission.